reble/llvm/sycl/doc/design/CommandGraph.md

 - Lifetime of a buffer with host data will be extended by copying the underlying data.
 - Host accessor on buffer that are used by a command graph are prohibited.
-- Copy-back behavior on destruction of a data is prohibited.
+- Copy-back behavior on destruction of a buffer is prohibited.